matthewhirschey/holiday-circuit-playground/projects/day-24-santa-tracker/README.md

 - Always supervise connections
 - Handle electronic components with care
 - Keep connections away from water
-- Use appropriate power sources
+- Use appropriate power sources (3.3V for RTC, not 5V)
+- Be careful not to short circuit any connections

 Happy tracking! 🎄✨